straiforos/jpa-hibernate-multitenancy-database-separation/README.md

 This project demonstrates a Spring Boot application using JPA/Hibernate to manage multiple tenant databases and a platform database.
 It showcases database creation, seeding, and updating for both tenant-specific and shared platform data.

+## Disclaimer

+**Important:** During the development of this project, it was discovered that Hibernate does not natively support schema export for multitenancy when using the separate database approach.
+This limitation makes Hibernate less suitable for this specific use case.

+As a result, we are planning to explore Flyway as an alternative solution for managing database schemas in a multi-tenant environment.
+Flyway provides more robust support for database migrations and schema management across multiple databases.

+Future updates to this project will likely involve integrating Flyway for improved multi-tenant database management.

 ## Features

 - Multi-tenant database support